Dropbox Set-Up

 - Create a password that will be easy to remember (if you want, use the same one you use for school)

-- If it brings up a whole selection of “plans” don’t choose any of them – just click the blue Dropbox icon at the top left to use your basic account. (or try the back arrow or scroll to the bottom of this page and choose Dropbox Basic)
+- If it brings up a whole selection of “plans” don’t choose any of them – just click the blue Dropbox icon at the top left to use your basic account. (scroll to the bottom of this page and choose “Continue with 2GC Dropbox Basic plan”)

 - Extra tips to get it right